 Apple Cider Vinegar

-This green veggie is very cooling.
+You might not believe it as first, but these two are excellent home remedies for poison ivy.
+Usually found in kitchen, and thought of only as healthy veggies, cucumber and potato both are excellent for your skin and you can count on these two for dealing with a variety of skin problems.
+Not only they are safer than the cosmetics and medicinal ointments, but they are also effective.
+Talking about cucumber, this green veggie is very cooling.
 Making a cucumber paste and applying it to the skin helps bring soothing relief to heated itching.
 For easy itch relief, slice a piece of a cucumber off and let it dry on the affected area.

-Lemon juice is useful for removing the toxins, present in any type of skin infection.
+To use lemon juice as one of the home remedies for poison ivy, you need a fresh lemon and a piece of cotton.
 Soak a cotton ball in lemon juice and apply it on the rashes.
 Lemon is a natural astringent, and greatly helps in healing the poison ivy blisters.

-Make a paste of turmeric root powder with some rubbing alcohol or lemon juice.
+To use turmeric as one of the home remedies for poison ivy, make a paste of turmeric root powder with some rubbing alcohol or lemon juice.
 Apply this paste on the affected area.
 Turmeric has great anti-inflammatory and anti-bacterial properties and will quickly give relief from the itching and burning sensation, caused due to the poison ivy.